sciolist/node-psionic/examples/browser/README.md

 # Websocket example

-This example sets up a small webserver, and connects a react component to a harpy backend.
+This example sets up a small webserver, and connects a react component to a psionic backend.

 ## Running